rapPayne/AgileGadgets-com/src/pages/blog/kaggle-dataset-google-colab.md

 Remember from above that the dataset is biased towards 5 stars?
 ![There are more 5-star reviews than all other ratings combined](https://res.cloudinary.com/rappayne/image/upload/v1747419464/kaggle_score_dist_udwbmh.png)

 If our intent were to predict an overall star rating keeping in mind the entire dataset, we would want to keep the balance and our predictions would be centered around 4.2 stars.
-But we want to predict the star rating based on the review text, ignoring all other reviews.
+But we want to predict the star rating <u>based on the review text</u> only, ignoring all other ratings.
 We need to balance the dataset to have an equal number of each star rating, 1 through 5.
 This is called a "stratified sample".

 The rating with the fewest occurrences is 2 stars.
 There were 20,845 of them.
 So I decided to randomly sample 20,845 reviews from each of the Score groups.